roligheten/AndroidMediaControlsWindows/README.md

 7. Restart your computer.
 At this point you should find 'pythonw.exe' running in the task mananger under 'Background Processes' and the program should function.

+### Linux

+1. Clone the repo via `git clone <url>` or download and extract the zip as listed in the first step of the windows install
+2. Place it somewhere safe, maybe in the documents folder
+3. cd into the directory
+4. start the script via `python3 run.py` or `pypy3 run.py`, test if it works if you want to
+5. test if it works
+6. then add it to startup apps, on PopOS 21.10, you can do this via the startup apps application

-### Linux and Mac
+### Mac
-Sorry, the script currently only works for Windows at the moment, feel free to contribute code for other platforms if you have the time.
+Not yet supported